I received an email from a friend this morning:

 I Think You’d Love It!

 Yes, I personally think she’d like it. 😉 Honestly, it will use Scripture as the textbook.
 Old Testament, New Testament, all of it.
 It will go verse by verse.
 That’s really what we mean by “Torah Observant” anyway.
+Our goal is to do Bible things in Bible ways.

 We ourselves were looking for a curriculum that was more than just fluff.
 We didn’t just want to copy verses that had the plan of salvation or good character qualities.
 We wanted to really dig in with our children and help them learn the whole Bible.